Iran MPs summon Rouhani as U.S. pressure squeezes economy

 In a separate letter to Rouhani on Wednesday, 193 lawmakers welcomed these changes “as a good starting point” and asked for the “maximum shake-up” in the government.

-In a letter to the head of judiciary, about 200 lawmakers called for “firm punishment of the economic disruptors” who they said had caused market volatility in order to generate income.

-Tehran police chief General Hossein Rahimi said on Tuesday that 35 people had been arrested in recent days for disrupting the foreign exchange and gold coin market.
+Hardline general prosecutor Mohammad Jafar Montazeri said on Wednesday Iran’s enemies were trying to divide government and people by creating economic hardship.
+He vowed that those who follow the “enemies’ plot” would face the “harshest punishment”.

-Reporting by Bozorgmehr Sharafedin, Editing by Raissa Kasolowsky, William Maclean
+Reporting by Bozorgmehr Sharafedin, Additional reporting by Dan Williams in Jerusalem, Editing by Raissa Kasolowsky, William Maclean